Harren/workroom/wp-content/plugins/ml-slider/readme.txt

 == Description ==

-With MetaSlider, you can create your own unique, SEO-optimized slideshow in a matter of seconds!
+Create powerful, SEO-optimized slideshows in minutes with the world's #1 slider plugin!

 With WordPress’ most popular slider plugin, enhancing your blog or website couldn’t be easier: simply select images from your WordPress Media Library, drag and drop them into place, and then set the slide captions, links and SEO fields all from one page.

 Choose one of 4 different slideshow types, and use our provided short-code or template to embed the slideshows.

+Apply one of our professional slidehow designs to really make your website stand out.

+**Gutenberg compatible**

 **Included slideshow types:**

 * **Flex Slider 2** - responsive, 2 transition effects, carousel mode
-* **Nivo Slider** - responsive, 16 transition effects, 4 themes
+* **Nivo Slider** - responsive, 16 transition effects
 * **Responsive Slides** - responsive & incredibly light weight
 * **Coin Slider** - 4 transition effects